Understanding Overparametrization in Survival Models through Interpolation: Background and related work

-leads to the maximum-margin solution in separable cases; gradients vanish outside the margin, preventing a smooth transition through the interpolation region.
+\textit{Hinge loss.} The hinge loss leads to the maximum-margin solution in separable cases; gradients vanish outside the margin, preventing a smooth transition through the interpolation region.
 Hence, when the loss loses gradient continuity near zero, the model rarely displays a classical double-descent pattern.